 - MIX the flour mixture into the wet ingredients.
 Use an electric mixer on low and mix until the flour is incorporated.

-- In a small, shallow bowl STIR the cinnamon with 3 tablespoons sugar until well blended.
+- In a small, shallow bowl STIR the cinnamon with 45 grams (3 tablespoons) sugar until well blended.

-- SCOOP the cookie dough with a 1 or 2 tablespoon cookie scoop.
+- SCOOP the cookie dough with a 2 tablespoon muffin scoop.

 - ROLL the cookie dough ball in the cinnamon sugar mixture until it is completely coated.